polakowo/datadocs/docs/big-data/data-warehouses.md

     - The data is structured and loaded into the target DWH.
     - The load process should be optimized for performance.
     - Recover mechanisms should be configured to restart from the point of failure.
+- For example, an ETL server does SELECT on the source DB servers, stores the results in CSV files, and does INSERT/COPY to the destination server.
+    - You will need a lot of storage in the middle for that.

+#### Data marts

+- A data mart is a subset of a DWH oriented to a specific business line.
+- Intended for analysis on a specific business section or unit (e.g. sales department)
+- Use case: Queries that do not require enterprise-wide data.

 ## Architectures